electrode-io/fynpo/packages/fyn/README.md

 `fyn`'s intend is to help make your NodeJS development workflow easier.
 To realize that, it ultimately ends up being a Node Package Manager.

-While it has all the bells and whistles to make it a extremely fast and efficient package manager, it's not just another [npm].
+While it has all the bells and whistles to make it an extremely fast and efficient package manager, it's not just another [npm].

 It comes with two unique features that are very useful when you are working on a large NodeJS application that consists of many packages.